thedzy/unscramble/README.md

 Kinda covered this above, but mostly to try Go

 ## Improvements?
-Speed wise I thinks its about as fast as it gets.
-Going to look at multithreading but I think Go already does that
+Speed wise I think it's about as fast as it gets.
+Going to look at multithreading, but I think Go already does that

 ## State?
 No known bugs.
 Works.